hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   + replaces stock firmware with Braiins OS+ without additional tools
   + migrates the network configuration
-  + migrates pool URLs, users and passwords
+  + migrates pool URLs, users, and passwords
-  + turns on autotuning on default power limit (1420W)
+  + turns on autotuning with default power limit (1420W)

   - cannot be used on stock firmware released in 2019 and later
   - cannot configure the installation (e.g. it will always migrate the network settings)